What style to choose for our company corporate head shots?

-Portrait photography comes in all shapes and sizes, do you need it with or without a background?
+Portrait photography by Piranha comes in all shapes and sizes, do you need it with or without a background?
 Have you considered a lighting style, that is should there be no shadows on the face or more contrasty?
 It’s worth giving it a thought before commissioning new photography.

 There are many options but read this short article to help you choose a successful style for your company.